transdigiware/blockchain/howto/ibp-console-govern-components.md

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing their components in the blockchain network.

+## LevelDB vs CouchDB
+{: #ibp-console-govern-components-level-couch}

+During the creation of a peer, it is possible to choose between two state database options: LevelDB and CouchDB.
+Recall that the state database keeps the latest value of all of the keys (assets) stored on the blockchain.
+For example, if a car has been owned by Varad and then Joe, the value of the key representing the ownership of the car would be "Joe".

+Because it can be useful to perform rich queries against the state database (for example, searching for every red car with an automatic transmission owned by Joe), users will often choose a Couch database, which stores data as JSON objects.
+LevelDB, on the other hand, only stores information as key-value pairs, and can therefore not be queried in this way.
+Users must keep track of block numbers and query the blocks directly (or within a range of block numbers), and parse the information.
+However, LevelDB is also faster than CouchDB, though it does not support indexing.

+This support for rich queries is why **CouchDB is the default database** unless a user selects the **State database selection** box during the process of adding a peer selects **LevelDB** on the subsequent tab.

+Because the data is modeled differently in a Couch database than in a Level database, **the peers in a channel must all use the same database type**.
+If data written for a Level database is rejected by a Couch database (which can happen, as CouchDB keys have certain formatting restrictions as compared to LevelDB keys), a state fork would be created between the two ledgers.
+Therefore, **take extreme care when joining a channel to know the database type supported by the channel**.
+It might be necessary to create a new peer.
+Note that the database type cannot be changed after a peer has been deployed.
+{:important}

+ #ibp-console-build-network-third-party-ca

+## Using certificates from an external CA
+{: #ibp-console-govern-components-external-CA}

+Instead of using an {{site.data.keyword.blockchainfull_notm}} Platform Certificate Authority as your peer or ordering service's CA, you can use certificates from an external CA, one that is not hosted by {{site.data.keyword.IBM_notm}}, as long as the CA issues certificates in [X.509](https://hyperledger-fabric.readthedocs.io/en/release-1.4/identity/identity.html#digital-certificates){: external} format.

+For more information about this process, including a look at the certificates you will need, see [Using certificates from an external CA with your peer or ordering service](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-third-party-ca).

+## Ordering node configurations
+{: #ibp-console-govern-components-suggested-ordering-node-configurations}

+While it's possible to use the console to build a configuration of any number of ordering nodes (no configuration is explicitly restricted), some numbers provide a better balance between cost and performance than others.
+The reason for this lies in satisfying the needs of high availability (HA) and in understanding the Raft concept of the "quorum", the minimum number of nodes that must be available (out of the total number) for the ordering service to process transactions.

+In Raft, a **majority of the total number of nodes** is needed to form a quorum.
+In other words, if you have one node, you need that node available to have a quorum, because the majority of one is one.
+Similarly, if you have two nodes, you will need both available, since the majority of two is two (for this reason, a configuration of two nodes is discouraged; there is no advantage to a two node configuration).
+In a similar vein, the majority of three is two, the majority of four is three, the majority of five is three, and so on.

+While satisfying the quorum will make sure the ordering service is functioning, production networks also have to think about deployment configurations that are highly available (in other words, configurations in which the loss of a certain number of nodes can be tolerated by the system).
+Typically, this means tolerating two nodes failing: one node going down during a normal maintenance cycle, and another going down for any other reason (such as a power outage or error).

+This is why, by default, the console offers two options: one node or five nodes.
+Recall that the majority of five is three.
+This means that in a five node configuration, the loss of two nodes can be tolerated.
+If your configuration features four nodes, only one node can be down for any reason before **another** node going down means a quorum has been lost and the ordering service will stop processing transactions.

 ## How the console interacts with your Kubernetes cluster
 {: #ibp-console-govern-components-iks-console-interaction}